md-ajij/NEXT.js-with-Typescript/README.md

 ```

-# 21. Form Action from one Page to another Page:-
+# 21. Form Action of a Page Ajij.tsx to another Page paySlip.tsx:-

-## User.tsx
+## Ajij.tsx

 ```
 import { useState } from "react";